No rest for the wicked, or how Fidesz is exploiting the pandemic - Kafkadesk

 By Zsofi Borsi

 A Budapest-born politics and economics graduate of Durham University, UK, Zsofi Borsi wrote her BA thesis on conspiracy theories present in Hungarian online political discourse.
-She recently finished her graduate studies at Central European University in Budapest and Vienna and is currently working as a policy analyst at the European Commission.
+She recently finished her graduate studies at Central European University in Budapest and Vienna and is currently working as a policy analyst.

 Find more of her articles here.